scribe-org/Scribe-iOS/README.md

 - Changing the conjugation interface to be fully button based

-- Setting up a baseline translation feature

 - Using Wikidata to create JSON files for nouns, verbs and translations

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

+- Creating testing files and a ci process for Scribe-iOS

 - Localizing the Scribe app across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)